Temperature and field dependence of the intrinsic tunnelling structure in overdoped Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$: Methods

 Single crystals of Bi-2212 were grown using a travelling solvent floating zone furnace and feed rods with nominal stoichiometry of $\rm{Bi_{2.15}Sr_{1.85}CaCu_{2}O_{8+\delta}}$.
-These have a maximum $T_c$ of $86.5$~K and we infer $p$ from the empirical relation $T_{c}=T_{c}^{max}(1 - 82.6[p - 0.16]^{2})$~\cite{presland91}, finding $p$ = 0.194, 0.191 and 0.16 for the three crystals studied.
-For OD78 and OD80, $T_c$ measured by Squid magnetometry before fabrication of mesas agreed with values deduced from mesa $dI/dV$ curves, e.g. Fig.~\ref{fig:2-varyT}(b), to within 1~K but for OP86, $T_c$ from $dI/dV$ curves could be up to 3~K lower than the magnetometry data.
-Typical $I-V$ characteristics for the three mesas at small bias, measured when increasing $I$, are given as supplemental material (SM).
-The branches in the $I-V$ characteristic correspond to different numbers of Josephson junctions being switched into the resistive state.
+These have a maximum $T_c$ of $86.5$~K measured by SQUID magnetometry before fabrication of the mesas and we infer $p$ from the empirical relation~\cite{presland91} $T_{c}=T_{c}^{max}(1 - 82.6[p - 0.16]^{2})$, finding $p$ = 0.194, 0.191 and 0.16 for the three crystals studied.
+For OD80, $T_c$ measured by SQUID magnetometry agrees to within 1~K with the temperature where $2\Delta_0(T)$, defined by the maxima in $dI/dV$ curves and shown in Fig.~\ref{fig:2-varyT}(b), reaches its minimum value of 34~meV.
+For OD78 and OP86, the minima in $2\Delta_0(T)$ are 2~K and 6~K lower than $T_c$ values from SQUID magnetometry.
+The 6~K discrepancy for OP86 is probably caused by the presence of the pseudogap.
+This is not a problem because in Fig.~\ref{fig:logdynes}(a) the values of $dI/dV$ at high $V$ show that the doping level of mesa OP86 is significantly less than that of OD80, while that of OD78 is slightly larger, in qualitative agreement with $p-$values obtained from SQUID magnetometry.
+Typical $I-V$ characteristics for the three mesas at small bias, taken while sweeping the current up and down in a controlled manner at 10~K, are shown in Fig.~\ref{fig1switching}.
+The branches correspond to different numbers of Josephson junctions being switched into the resistive state.
+Switching to another branch occurs when the critical (Josephson) current of a particular junction is exceeded and a voltage develops across it.
+The computer-controlled current is then swept down to a finite value before being increased again.
+When $I$ is large enough, all Josephson currents are suppressed, there are no further jumps in $V$, and the extreme right hand red curves, extending to the largest values of $V$ are obtained.
 The number of junctions ($N$) in the stack is equal to the total number of branches observed.
-In the SM it is shown that these branches scale on to each other, confirming that the junctions in the mesa have uniform area, and therefore all junctions switched to the resistive state will have the same voltage bias.
+As shown in Fig.\ref{fig1switching}, these branches scale on to each other to a large extent, confirming that the junctions in the mesa have uniform area, and therefore all junctions switched to the resistive state will have the same voltage bias.
+However variations in resistance at the level of 10-15 $\%$ do have significant effects on the magnitude of the structure in $dI/dV$ above the gap edge.
+This is a prime cause of a certain lack of reproducibility in this structure, e.g. between data for OD80 and OD78 in Ref.~\onlinecite{cond_mat} and shown later in Fig.~\ref{fig:logdynes}(a) as well as for under-doped mesas~\cite{BensemanPhD}.
+Mesa $dI/dV$ spectra \cite{BensemanPhD} were measured as the bias current was swept down from its maximum value towards zero, thereby maintaining the resistive state.
+A lock-in technique with a small 77.7 Hz current modulation was employed, although standard $I-V$ curves were recorded simultaneously.